 Microlearning lessons can be interactive and fun but their complexity can put people off leaving them to wonder how to create microlearning.
 However, microlearning often uses templates to create interactive and gamified lessons which means all you have to do is enter your own questions and answers to generate highly-engaging, interactive lessons.

 All of these facets are great for those who want to address how to create microlearning.
 If you’d like to know more, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.